PSR J0737−3039: Physical characteristics

 Due to relativistic spin precession, the pulses from Pulsar B are no longer detectable as of March 2008 but are expected to reappear in 2035 due to precession back into view.

 Use as a test of general relativity

 Observations of 16 years of timing data have been reported in 2021 to be on agreement with general relativity by studying the loss of orbital energy due to gravitational waves.
-The orbital decay and the speedup of the orbital period was tested to follow the quadrupole formula with a great precision of 0.013% mainly because of the unique characteristics of the system which has two pulsars, is nearby and possess an inclination close to 90°.
+The orbital decay and the speedup of the orbital period was tested to follow the quadrupole formula with a great precision of 0.013% mainly because of the unique characteristics of the system which has two pulsars, is nearby and possesses an inclination close to 90°.

 Unique origin

 In addition to the importance of this system to tests of general relativity, Piran and Shaviv have shown that the young pulsar in this system must have been born with no mass ejection, implying a new process of neutron star formation that does not involve a supernova.
 Whereas the standard supernova model predicts that the system will have a proper motion of more than hundred km/s, they predicted that this system would not show any significant proper motion.
 Their prediction was later confirmed by pulsar timing.